phosphorus-apps/automatic-app-landing-page/_pages/privacypolicy.md

 <br>

 ## 4.0 Contact Us
-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact us at phosphorus.apps@gmail.com.
+If you have any questions or suggestions about the Privacy Policy, do not hesitate to contact us at phosphorus.apps@gmail.com.

 <br>